All Episodes

 Anyway, Dr. Oz is back with us.

-We're going to take some calls from him for him if you want to join us, 800-941 Sean.
+We're going to take some calls for him if you want to join us 800-941-Sean.

-Uh, we have a lot of ground uh to to get to today.
+We have a lot of ground to get to today.

-Obviously, anybody that gets this, we you've been through this now for all of these many months, Dr. Oz, and you've been on the cutting edge and you've talked to doctors all over the world.
+Obviously, anybody that gets this, you've been through this now for all of these many months, Dr. Oz, and you've been on the cutting edge, and you've talked to doctors all over the world.

 The virus itself hasn't changed that much.

-It is very infectious, and as evidenced by the fact that the most proper man in the world, most protected man in the the world just got it.
+It is very infectious, as evidenced by the fact that the most powerful man in the world, most protected man in the world, just got it.

-So we can sneak through, and as much as we try to test our way to safety, uh there's no SAP substitute for the actual preventive strategies.
+And as much as we try to test our way to safety, there's no sap substitute for the actual preventive strategies.

-And if you could go live by yourself in a in a in a hut somewhere, it'd be the safest, but that's not feasible, so we're all struggling with how much social distancing, what can happen, and that's why we ask you for a snapshot.
+And if you could go live by yourself in a hut somewhere, it'd be the safest, but that's not feasible.

-Uh it looks like in Europe they're definitely uptic, but the countries are better prepared than they were.
+And that's why when you ask you for a snapshot, it looks like in Europe there are definitely upticks, but the countries are better prepared than they were.

-Sweden is an interesting example of country that took a very different approach.
+Sweden is an interesting example of a country that took a very different approach.

-Uh other countries like Turkey where my family's from, not seeing major changes, China not seeing major changes where they're you know pretty much open And doing everything.
+China not seeing major changes where they're pretty much open and doing everything.

 So what that means to me is we can do better.

-Uh there are uh uh examples we could follow, but at the end of all the discussions that we would ever have around this virus, we need the vaccine.
+There are examples we could follow, but at the end of all the discussions that we would ever have around this virus, we need the vaccine.

-And I'm optimistic since we've near the ending of the two tr two big thirty thousand people trials, they're enrolled now pretty much.
+And I'm optimistic since we've near the ending of the two big 30,000 people trials.

-So we had just have to wait, you know, six weeks.
+So we just have to wait six weeks.

 Let's see, make sure it's safe.

-And then the president's already said with you know with pretty quickly roll them out so that first responders, the vulnerable populations will get them.
+And then the president's already said, we've pretty quickly rolled them out so that first responders, the vulnerable populations will get them.

-If the rest of us have to wait a little longer till we have enough vaccines, it's okay as long as people who are most vulnerable are protected.
+If the rest of us have to wait a little longer until we have enough vaccines, it's okay as long as people who are most vulnerable are protected.

 Let's stick with the vaccine here for a second.